allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 )
 ```

-A newly cloned task has a [draft](../fundamentals/task.md#task-states) status, A newly cloned task has a draft status,
+A newly cloned task has a [draft](../fundamentals/task.md#task-states) status,
 so you can modify any configuration.
 For example, run a different git version of the code, with a new `lr` value, for a
-different number of epochs and using a new base model.
+different number of epochs and using a new base model:

 ```python
 # Set parameters (replaces existing hyperparameters in task)